bbrujas/core/README.md

 It services the following resources:

-- **/getListings**: Returns a list with the first 200 tokens listed, sort by market cap.
+- **/getListings**: Returns a list with the first 200 tokens listed, sorted by market cap.
+- **/getMonitored**: Returns a list with the tokens provided in the set of the config file, sorted by market cap.
+- **/getPriceUSD**: Returns the price in USD for the token symbol passed as parameter.

 > @dev: there's an additional [cmc.postman_collection.json](./cmc.postman_collection.json) file that contains a PostMan collection set with the corresponding resources to test.